mmcodesso/resume/content/post/bikesharing_neuralnetworks.md

 tags = ["Deep Learning", "Neural Networks"] categories = []

+summary = "In this project, we'll build a neural network and use it to predict daily bike rental ridership."

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 # Use `caption` to display an image caption.